rwprange1/WebGL-Project2/README.md

     - **D**: Is similar to A but rotates to the right.
 4. To reset the model their is a button or use the **R** key.
 5. The sliders will allow the user to change the definition of the viewing frustum.
 The frustum will remain symmetric.
-There is a bug with the near plane slider.
-Moving the near plane slider before the far plane slider will cause the model to disappear.

 # How to run
 1. Make sure you are in the project root directory then run **.\teapot.html**